companieshouse/DARr/docs/index.md

 ---
-title: "A Minimal Book Example"
+title: "Companies House Data Quality"
-author: "John Doe"
+author: "Rob Eva"
 date: "2022-04-21"
 site: bookdown::bookdown_site
 documentclass: book
 bibliography: [book.bib, packages.bib]
 # url: your book url like https://bookdown.org/yihui/bookdown
-# cover-image: path to the social sharing image like images/cover.jpg
+cover-image: "../images/star2.png"
 description: |
   This is a minimal example of using the bookdown package to write a book.
   The HTML output format for this example is bookdown::bs4_book,